-- This video explains the importance of exercise after cancer treatment and offers recommendations about how to exercise safely and stick with a routine.
+- This video explains the importance of exercise after cancer treatment.
+It offers suggestions about how to exercise safely and stick with a routine.

-- This video explains exercise safety issues if you have lymphedema, cancer that spread to your bone osteoporosis, brain tumors, loss of sensation in your arms or legs, or low blood cell counts.
+- This video explains exercise safety issues to think about before you start exercising.
+This is helpful if you have lymphedema, cancer that spread to your bone, osteoporosis, brain tumors, loss of feeling in your arms or legs, or low blood cell counts.

-- This site from the American Cancer Society explains how you can stay active during and after cancer treatment.
+- This article from the American Cancer Society explains how you can stay active during and after cancer treatment.